serrif/website/main/docs/introduction.md

 </ul>

 ## Website
-Our website provides essential information as the center of our community's operation; housing explore pages, resources, and information.
-Learning how we structure different sections of our site is helpful to know how to get around the server.
+Our website provides important information as the center of our community's operation; housing our explore pages, resources, and information.
+Learning how we structure different sections of our site is helpful for knowing how to get around.

 ### Homepage
 Our homepage is the forefront to `novelmc.net` —with its features builds, and blue waves.
-Other pages branching from our homepage (such as our mission page) can provide material.
+Other pages branching from our homepage (such as our team page) can provide material.
 These and similar files are powered by <a class="usa-external_link" href="https://pages.github.com/">GitHub Pages</a> and the <a class="usa-external_link" href="https://designsystem.digital.gov/">U.S. Web Design System</a>.

-We provide instructions, policy, and guides on our documentation; so everyone can learn easily.
-You're even reading a docs page right now and you can jump to pages with the left-hand navigation table.
+We provide instructions, policy, and guides on our documentation; so everyone can learn how things work.
+You're even reading a docs page right now, and you can jump to pages with the left-hand navigation table.

 <div class="usa-alert usa-alert-info" >
   <div class="usa-alert-body">